 I can imagine if you were encountering them for the first time they might look a bit intimidating, but once you get a taste for artichokes there’s no looking back.
 Whether steamed, grilled, roasted, or sautéed, artichokes are one of spring’s most delectable treats.

 Let’s get right down to how to prepare these beauties, which first means understanding their anatomy.
 As with all flowers, an artichoke has petals; the thick green ones are the outer petals and the thin pale yellow ones are the inner (edible) petals.
 At the centre of the artichoke is the choke, a fuzzy mass of fine hair-like material.
 Underneath the choke is the heart and from the heart is the stem.
 The heart and stem are where all of that delicious and sumptuous flavour is hiding.

 There are two ways artichokes are prepared for cooking: whole and just the heart.

-Of course, we can’t leave out baby artichokes, the smaller versions of their adult counterparts.
+- Of course, we can’t leave out baby artichokes, the smaller versions of their adult counterparts.
 Their petite size makes them perfect and tender enough for eating whole.
 To prepare, snap off the outer layers of petals until you reach the pale, yellow inner petals, trim off the tip of the petals and the stem, slice in half lengthways and remove the small choke with a spoon, if needed.
-Use baby artichokes in this one-pan meal, Roasted chicken with baby artichokes and olives, or Jamie’s Baby artichoke bruschetta, for a truly uniquely flavoursome meal.
+Use baby artichokes in Jamie’s Baby artichoke bruschetta, for a truly uniquely flavoursome meal.

 With so many delicious options, there’s no reason to ignore this spring delicacy any longer – with just a few steps of prep, these delicious and fun vegetables are minutes away from your plate!